tuanla03/EN_CCNA-Zero-to-Hero-Network-Labs/Lab-06_Switch-virtual-interface_SVI/README.md

 ## 2. Lab Objectives

-* Inter-VLAN Routing with SVI: Replace Router by a Multilayer Switch (Layer 3 Switch), configure virtual interface (SVI) to act as the default gateway.
+* Inter-VLAN Routing with SVI: Replace Router with a Multilayer Switch (Layer 3 Switch), configure virtual interface (SVI) to act as the default gateway.

 ## 3. VLAN database